amberbase/amberbase/docs/concept.md

 * We establish a websocket connection from every client to the server process
 * The client subscribes to collections, this subscription interest is kept server side as in memory state for the lifetime of the websocket
 * Every write to a collection is followed by a notification (containing the new data) to all subscribed websockets
+> We should build a mechanism that invalidates collection subscriptions if a users roles are changed (just kill the websocket and let the client recover)

 ### Catch-Up
 To enable a client to request all changes that are new to a collection, we need to introduce the concept of a "moment" that the last synchronization took place as a virtual time concept.
 Since we have a single server process, this can just be a monotonic counter of changes per collection we will refer to it as the collections `change-counter`.
 Sketching this process: